lorenzleutgeb/atlas/ARTIFACT.md

 To enable them, use the `run` subcommand with the `--tactics` parameter.

-## Results Reported in the TACAS Tool Paper
+## Results Reported in the Associated Paper

-The artifact is consistent with the results reported in the TACAS tool paper (see Fig. 8 on page 16), submitted on 2020-10-23.
-These results differ slightly from the results in the paper submitted on 2020-10-16, since we fixed a bug and added two additional benchmark (`SplayTree.splay_max_eq`, and `PairingHeap.insert`).

-To verify the results presented in the accompanying paper, run the following commands:
+To verify the results presented in the associated paper, run the following commands:

     ./atlas run --home resources/examples --tactics resources/tactics "SplayTree\\.splay(_max)?_eq"
     ./atlas run --home resources/examples --tactics resources/tactics "SplayTree\\.splay_eq_min"